GravityGravity/Network-Analysis-on-EHR-dataset/README.md

 ## 📘 Project Description

 This project explores how medical procedures relate to subsequent drug exposures using a subset of the **EHRShot dataset** from the first six months of 2020.
-The central research question guiding this study was:

 > **"If a medical procedure was performed in the first half of 2020, what was the likelihood of specific drug exposure?"**
 This research was conducted as part of a broader effort to **learn about network graph structure generation** and to develop hands-on experience in data preprocessing, graph modeling, and metric computation using real-world healthcare data.

 Through this project, our team gained practical experience in building bipartite networks, applying Python libraries such as NetworkX for structural analysis, and interpreting how statistical and graphical properties can uncover meaningful patterns in complex clinical datasets.